Bilateral Mistake in Contracts: Definition and Effects

 - Nature of contract mistake: If just one party is mistaken as to the nature of the contract, then the contract is eligible to be voided.

-If you need help with a contract that has a bilateral mistake, you can post your legal need on Upcounsel's marketplace.
+If you need help with bilateral mistake, you can post your legal need on Upcounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.